NPLK14021U Soil and Water Pollution - Concepts and Theory

 Review of the biogeochemistry of soils and natural waters critical for pollutant fate and effects.
 Environmental microbiology: microbial community theory, terrestrial and aquatic microbial lifestyles emphasizing microbial degrader populations.
 Reviews of concepts used for characterization of abiotic and microbial status of soils and natural waters.

 Overview of priority pollutants including heavy metals, radionuclides, pesticides, pharmaceuticals, hormones, natural toxins, solvents, detergents, antibiotic-resistant genes, and microbial pathogens in soil and aqueous environments, with emphasis on their sources, physical-chemical, and microbiological properties.
 The main part of the course focus on application of chemical and microbial principles to study and quantify pollutant mobility, bioavailability and fate.
-This includes solubility, speciation of metal ions, and pollutant binding and partitioning to soil and sediments (mineral surfaces, humic matter), and living media (bioconcentration, biomagnification).
+This includes solubility/precipitation, speciation of metal ions, and pollutant binding and partitioning to soil and sediments (mineral surfaces, humic matter), and living media (bioconcentration, biomagnification).
 Pollutant degradation and transformation is treated both seen from a chemical and microbial perspective.
-Chemical degradation includes hydrolysis, photochemical degradation, and oxidation/reduction processes.
+Chemical degradation includes hydrolysis, photolysis, and oxidation/reduction processes.
 As we are working with soils and sediments, the role of particle surfaces for pollutant transformations is important and given a clear focus.
 For microbial degradation of organic pollutants we look at microbial/enzymatic degradation and mineralization pathways, metabolite formation, and transformation kinetics.
 Biodegradation and toxicity, microbe-metal interactions, metal toxicity and resistance as well as xenogenetic pollutants and antibiotic resistance will be introduced.

 The course includes a short introduction to soil and water remediation (cleaning), usually with an excursion for demonstration of examples of cleanup.